-We produce medical cannabis in Canada and Europe, and we have supplied high-quality cannabis products to tens of thousands of patients in 12 countries spanning five continents through our subsidiaries in Australia, Canada and Germany and through agreements with established pharmaceutical distributors.
-In Canada, we are also authorized to distribute certain products on a wholesale basis and to sell certain products direct to patients through our ecommerce platform or over the phone.
+We produce medical cannabis in Canada and Europe, and we have supplied high-quality cannabis products to tens of thousands of patients in twelve countries spanning five continents through our subsidiaries in Australia, Canada, Germany, Latin America and Portugal and through agreements with established pharmaceutical distributors.
+In Canada, we are also authorized to distribute certain products on a wholesale basis and to sell certain products direct to patients through our e-commerce platform or over the phone.

 We are witnessing a global paradigm shift with regard to cannabis, and as a result of this shift, the transformation of a multibillion dollar industry from a state of prohibition to a state of legalization.
-Medical cannabis is now authorized at the national or federal level in 29 countries.
+Medical cannabis is now authorized at the national or federal level in forty-one countries.
 The legal market for medical cannabis is still in its early stages and we believe the number of countries with legalized regimes will continue to increase.
 We believe that as this transformation occurs, trusted global brands with multinational supply chains will become market leaders by earning the confidence of patients, doctors, governments and adult consumers around the world.

-We expect to have a competitive advantage in the Canadian adult-use market.
-In anticipation of adult-use legalization in Canada, we have negotiated agreements to supply certain provinces and territories with our adult-use products for sale through the distribution systems they are establishing.
+We are a leader in the Canadian adult-use market.
+We have entered into agreements to supply certain provinces and territories with our adult-use products for sale through the distribution systems they have established.
 Adult-use legalization occurred in Canada on October 17, 2018.
 As a result of adult-use legalization, we expect the adult-use market to represent a higher proportion of our revenues as new consumers participate in, and previously illicit consumers adopt, Canada's framework for the sale of cannabis.